 In 2011, the ABA endorsed the Model Act for Children in Abuse, Neglect and Dependency Proceedings, which covers right to counsel.

-A set of housing right to counsel pilots were completed in Massachusetts in 2012, and another round started in 2013.
+A set of housing right to counsel pilots were completed in Massachusetts in 2012 and 2013.

 Ohio Supreme Court extends right to counsel to guardianship review cases